6 Dimensions of Data Quality: Complete Guide with Examples & Measurement Methods

 The six data quality dimensions are Accuracy, Completeness, Consistency, Uniqueness, Timeliness, and Validity.
 However, this classification is not universally agreed upon.

-In this guide we have added four more dimensions: Currency, Conformity, Integrity, and Precision, bringing the total of 10 DQ dimensions.
+In this guide, we have added four more dimensions: Currency, Conformity, Integrity, and Precision, bringing the total of 10 DQ dimensions.

 As humans, we naturally like to classify things.
 For example, we categorize animals into various categories such as reptiles, mammals, birds, etc. Similarly, Data Quality dimensions serve as a conceptual framework designed to group data quality issues with similar patterns.
 Of course, you can choose to restrict, expand, or create your own taxonomy.